🔢 IPv4 & IPv6 Addressing - CCNA Practice Questions

 CCNA IP Addressing Question Bank (14 Questions)

 Browse all 14 practice questions covering IPv4 & IPv6 Addressing for the CCNA certification exam.
-Each question includes the full answer and a detailed explanation to help you understand the concepts.
+Answers are intentionally hidden on this page so you can self-test first before checking results in quiz mode.

 1. Question 1IP Connectivity